 Adelante held a community appreciation event and donation drive on June 21, 2013 in Belen near Adelante’s Bargain Square store.
 Adelante recognized several exceptional community members in appreciation for their support after the Belen Bargain Square store caught fire at the end of May.
 Thank you to everyone who continues to support Adelante and our mission to help people with disabilities acheive their goals!

 National Disability Employment Awareness Month (NDEAM) was created to increase awareness about employment for people with disabilities.
-In October, Adelante recognizes a companies throughout our community that have made an exceptional impact on employment for the individuals we support.
+In October, Adelante recognizes companies throughout our community that have made an exceptional impact on employment for the individuals we support.
+That might mean hiring a person with a disability or being a customer of Adelante Enterprises.
 We appreciate everything you do!

 Adelante hosts a dinner/dance fundraiser called “Baile, Baile, and Rebuild” to help rebuild and re-stock the Belen Bargain Square Thrift Store on February 1, 2014 at the Moose Lodge in Belen.